Sign in

 2. In the Add to Subject line dialog, delete Text, add any symbols that you need, for example, a dash surrounded by spaces like in the screenshot below, and then click the Insert nested macro button.

-The Insert nested macro button
+Use the Insert nested macro button to nest the WhatToEnter macro.

 3. Select What to enter (WTE).

 4. Select Dropdown list.
-Enter the field name: you’ll see it as a prompt in a dialog showing a dropdown menu when you insert your template into an email message.
+Enter the field name: you’ll see it as a prompt in a dialog showing a dropdown menu when you insert your template into an Outlook email message.
 Type in or copy-paste items that you want to add to your dropdown list.
 Then click OK.

 5. As soon as the WhatToEnter macro is added to the Add to Subject line dialog, click OK.